MaineKuehn/usim/README.rst

 * clear ``await`` and ``async def`` syntax
     * allows using ``async with`` and ``async for`` blocks
+* Fully event-driven API to intuitively express flow of time and relations
 * automatic Environment handling

 Notes